Strider-CD/strider-gitlab/test/README.md

 ```
   before('Setup the mock gitlab server', function setupNock() {
     nock.cleanAll();                        //remove all interceptors
-    nock.disableNetConnect();               //prevent all network call from going to the actual server
     require('./mocks/gitlab_add_key.js')(); //pull in the mock code to simulate the server for this block
   });